FEPSAC Managing Council 2022 - 2026

 Eastbourne BN20 7SR

-Yago Ramis is the Vice-Dean of Quality, Financial Affairs and Strategic Plans in the Psychology Faculty of the Autonomous University of Barcelona (UAB).
+Yago Ramis from the Psychology Faculty of the Autonomous University of Barcelona (UAB).
 He works as a lecturer and researcher in the field of Sport Psychology and is a member of the Research Group in Sport and Exercise Psychology (GEPE).
-In the last decade, he has participated in six European Projects focusing mainly on the social influence on Youth Sport involvement and student-athletes’ development of Dual Careers.
+In the last decade, he has participated in eight European Projects focusing mainly on the social influence on Youth Sport involvement and student-athletes’ development of Dual Careers.
 As a Lecturer, he has participated in four editions of the European Master in Sport and Exercise Psychology (EMSEP).

 He finished his PhD in 2012.
 His thesis assessed the competitive anxiety of young athletes and the influence of social agents from a Self-Determination Theory perspective.